theorangepotato/programming-languages-2019/BNFC-installation.md

 (You may want to open `Interpreter.hs` in a text editor ... if you have never seen Haskell before, I hope you are impressed by how simple it is ... essentially just 5 lines of code.)

-Open `TestCalc.hs` in a text editor, then modify it as discribed in the [slides](http://www.grammaticalframework.org/ipl-book/slides/2-slides-ipl-book.pdf) on page 33 and save it as Calculator.hs. <sup>[[3]](#footnote)</sup> It is important to import the interpreter and replace the main function (also consider that indentation can make a difference in Haskell).
+Modifying `TestCalc.hs` so that instead of printing the abstract syntax tree it is interpreting the code, we obtain the file `Calculator.hs`. <sup>[[3]](#footnote)</sup> It is important to import the interpreter and replace the main function (also consider that indentation can make a difference in Haskell).

     ghc --make Calculator.hs
     echo "1 + 2 * 3" | ./Calculator